wp-plugins/wp-ultimate-csv-importer/Readme.txt

 == Changelog ==

+= 3.2.2 = WordPress 3.6.1 compatibility added.
+	-- Post slug issue fixed and tested for 3.6 and 3.6.1 -- Help content added
+	-- Mapping UI improved with on select dynamic update feature

 = 3.2.1 = Performance improvements on SQL and CSV parsing
+    -- Plugin deactivation issue fixed and updated the code.
-        -- [resolved] require_once(plugin_deactivate.php): failed to open stream -- [resolved] Links in the cells makes problems with the "quote" -- [resolved] Loading content from more than one colunm -- [resolved] Custom Post Plugin Not Found
+	-- Links in the cells makes problems with the "quote" -- Loading content from more than one colunm
+	-- Custom Post type issues fixed

 = 3.2.0 = WordPress 3.6 compatibility added, Much Improved UI.
 	-- Featured image issues fixed for WordPress-3.6.